 -By submitting your work, you are giving permission for the WCTE-PBS Downtown Film Festival to showcase your work at the festival and for promotional purposes.

-The individual or corporation submitting the film warrants that he/she/they is authorized to commit the film to screening at any time during the WCTE-PBS Film Festival, August 29, 2020.
+The individual or corporation submitting the film warrants that he/she/they is authorized to commit the film to screening at any time during the WCTE-PBS Film Festival, August 28, 2021, including live and online screenings.
 Selected entries must provide exhibition copy in DCP format, preferably NTFS-formatted.
 Please NO Mac-formatted hard drives.
 You MUST also send a mp4. and/or BluRay backup for exhibition in case something goes wrong with a digital file.

 Every possible care will be taken with entries while in our possession, however, we cannot accept responsibility for loss, damage or additional charges incurred en route, or due to normal wear and tear, or due to equipment failure.
 Do NOT send original prints or master copies.
 Additionally, WCTE is held harmless from any and all claims, liabilities, losses, damages, and expenses which may be incurred by reason of any claim involving copyright, trademark, credits, publicity or screening of any film.